sciapp/gr/lib/grm/grplot/README.md

 6. `pie`: The expected data are 1-4 lines.
 The first line represents the data which should be displayed.
 The next 3 rows are used to set the RGB of the pie charts.
 Each row stands for one RGB element.
 7. `polar_histogram`: One column is expected which represents the values.
 8. `polar`: The expected data are two columns containing the angles and values.
 9. `polar_heatmap`: The expected data is a matrix.
 Each element of the matrix is displayed according to its position inside the matrix.
 These elements are interpreted as values in theta- and phi-direction.
-When not given, theta will be in the range of 0.0 and 3.0 while phi will be in range of 0.0 and 360.0.
+If not given, theta will be in the range of 0.0 and 3.0 while phi will be in range of 0.0 and 360.0.
 Both parameters can be changed with `x_range` for theta and `y_range` for phi.
 10. `quiver`: The expected data are two matrices.
 The first matrix contains the information about the x-directions and the second matrix the information about the y-directions.
 11. `hexbin`, `shade`: The expected data are two columns, representing the x- and y-data.

 A plot type that expect the same data shape as other plot types can be converted using an interactive menu.
-The interaction also yields extra information about the plot, when the mouse is being hovered over them.
+The interaction also yields extra information about the plot, if the mouse is being hovered over them.

 ## Editor